marekkalnik/blog-old/posts/2012-09-05-its-just-a-view.rst

 After that a loop populated other rows.

-So need to display the same data, but in two completly different views and interfaces, with two completly different interfaces.
-How could we refactor that, keeping it simple, to avoid repeating ouerselves (and let client configure each colum name)?
+So need to display the same data, but in two completely different views and interfaces, with two completely different interfaces.
+How could we refactor that, keeping it simple, to avoid repeating ourselves (and let client configure each column name)?

 Lets do the obvious and modify the HTML by passing an array of items to it::